cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - expand_message, a function that expands a byte string and domain separation tag into a uniformly random byte string (see discussion above).
-- FROM_UNIFORM_BYTES, the ristretto255 API function.
+- ristretto255_map, the one-way map from the ristretto255 API.

 Input: msg, an arbitrary-length byte string.
 Output: P, an element of the ristretto255 group.

 Steps:
 1. uniform_bytes = expand_message(msg, DST, 64)
-2. P = FROM_UNIFORM_BYTES(uniform_bytes)
+2. P = ristretto255_map(uniform_bytes)
 3. return P
 ~~~

-Since hash\_to\_ristretto255 is not a hash-to-curve suite, it does not have
+Since hash\_to\_ristretto255 is not a hash-to-curve suite, it does not
-Suite ID.
+have a Suite ID.
-If a similar identifier is needed, however, it SHOULD be constructed following
+If a similar identifier is needed, it MUST be constructed following
 the guidelines in {{suiteIDformat}}, with the following parameters:

 - CURVE\_ID: "ristretto255"
 - HASH\_ID: as described in {{suiteIDformat}}
-- MAP\_ID: "FROMUNIFORMBYTES"
+- MAP\_ID: "R255MAP"
 - ENC\_VAR: "RO"

 For example, if expand\_message is expand\_message\_xmd using SHA-512, the
-RECOMMENDED identifier is:
+REQUIRED identifier is:

-    ristretto255_XMD:SHA-512_FROMUNIFORMBYTES_RO_
+    ristretto255_XMD:SHA-512_R255MAP_RO_

 # Rational maps {#appx-rational-map}